Arithmetic#

 5

-repl.
-It evaluated the expression 2 + 3
+This evaluates the expression 2 + 3 and prints the result.

 Subtraction works as you would expect.
 Blanks are optional around symbols: